Robitx/gp.nvim/README.md

 - `:GpChatToggle vsplit` Toggle chat in a vertical split window.
 - `:GpChatToggle split` Toggle chat in a horizontal split window.
-- `:GpChatToggle tab` Toggle chat in a new tab.
+- `:GpChatToggle tabnew` Toggle chat in a new tab.
 - `:GpChatToggle popup` Toggle chat in a popup window.

 #### `:GpChatFinder` <!-- {doc=:GpChatFinder}  -->